 Serve Hot:

-Serve the cheesesteaks right away and dig into the marriage of crunchy bread, juicy beef, caramelized onions, and melting cheese.
+You can eat the cheesesteaks right away, and relish the combination of crunchy bread, juicy beef, caramelized onions and melting cheese.

 Step 8: Enjoy